theholla/bikerides4u.com/README.md

 ### Live Data

-The local app reads test data from a file by default because I don't want to be a jerk and overload Shift's servers with all my refreshing.
-To enable live data, set `REACT_APP_USE_LIVE_DATA` in the `.env` file to `true` and restart the app.
+The local app reads static test data from a file by default, so there's no need to spin up the server if you are just concerned with its frontend.

+To enable live data, run the server by following instructions on [its GitHub repo](https://github.com/theholla/br4u-backend).
+Then, back in this app, set `REACT_APP_USE_LIVE_DATA` to `true` in the `.env` file and restart the app.

 ## About Shift2Bikes